ImKennyYip/python-oop/README.md

    * Data Hiding
        *  With name mangling, we can create "private" data members in Python.
 This is not fully private because there is actually a workaround to access the data member/method.
 But with the idea of data hiding, we make it less accessible to touch sensitive data.

 * **Inheritance** - the process of promoting code reuse by creating a new child class (also referred to as derived or sub/supra class) that inherits attributes and methods from an existing parent class (also referred to as base or super class).
-Multiple classes acn inherit from one base class.
+Multiple classes can inherit from one base class.
 With inheritance, classes exist in a hierarchy.

 ## Prerequisites
 * Python